Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     12. tip
     13. topsite

+FX_URLBAR_SELECTED_RESULT_TYPE_2
+  This probe tracks the types of picked results.
+  It's an enumerated histogram with 32 buckets.
+  Values can be:

+    0. autofill
+    1. bookmark
+    2. history
+    3. keyword
+    4. searchengine
+    5. searchsuggestion
+    6. switchtab
+    7. tag
+    8. visiturl
+    9. remotetab
+    10. extension
+    11. preloaded-top-site
+    12. tip
+    13. topsite
+    14. formhistory

 FX_URLBAR_SELECTED_RESULT_INDEX_BY_TYPE
+  This probe was replaced with FX_URLBAR_SELECTED_RESULT_INDEX_BY_TYPE_2 in Firefox 78 because we needed more buckets.

+  This probe tracks picked result type, for each one it tracks the index where it appeared.
+  It's a keyed histogram where the keys are result types (see URLBAR_SELECTED_RESULT_TYPES).
+For each key, this records the indexes of picked results for that result type.

+FX_URLBAR_SELECTED_RESULT_INDEX_BY_TYPE_2
   This probe tracks picked result type, for each one it tracks the index where it appeared.
   It's a keyed histogram where the keys are result types (see